MooseandSquvirrel/sherlock_portfolio_demo/README.md

 database, confidential information and files integral to its functioning have therefore been removed.
 Authentication has also been removed from the Login page, so type whatever you'd like!

-To show basic demo purposes of the application, please visit: <a href="https://sherlock-portfolio.herokuapp.com/">Sherlock Demo</a>
+To see a demo of the application, please visit: <a href="https://sherlock-portfolio.herokuapp.com/">Sherlock Demo</a>
 <br />(Example names to search can be found in the drop-down from clicking the input box.)

 ### Prerequisites